How Do I Forgive When Trust Is Broken?

 Rebuilding trust is possible with the right support

-There are many reasons we may find it difficult to forgive after a breach of trust.
-One is that we often confuse forgiveness with feelings.
-Forgiveness is a decision, not an emotion.
-We can choose to forgive while feeling hurt, sad, disappointed, insecure, etc. Believing otherwise can cause us to believe that we must repress our feelings—or wait until they pass—in order to forgive.
+1. Forgiveness is a choice: Rather than an emotion, forgiveness is a decision—we can choose to forgive while feeling hurt, sad, disappointed, or insecure.
+Believing otherwise can cause us to believe that we must repress our feelings—or wait until they pass—in order to forgive.

-Additionally, we often find it difficult to forgive because we fear being hurt in a similar way again.
-We cannot control others, so there is no way for us to have complete confidence that we will not experience a similar betrayal in the future.
+3. Forgiveness involves trust: We often find it difficult to forgive because we fear being hurt in a similar way again.
+However, we cannot control others, so there is no way for us to have complete confidence that we will not experience a similar betrayal in the future.
 If these challenges are making it hard for you to forgive those who have violated your trust, the below tips may help.

 How to forgive after trust is broken

-Think about the circumstances that led to the betrayal of trust.
-Have you set boundaries before that they did not respect?
+First, think about the circumstances that led to the betrayal of trust.
+Had you set boundaries before that they did not respect?
 Did they know what they were doing would be considered a breach of trust?
 Did you play a part in the situation?
 Understanding why you perceive that your trust was violated can help you communicate your feelings—which we’ll discuss below—and work to resolve the conflict.

 Talking through your concerns with the person who has broken your trust is crucial throughout the process of repairing your relationship.